-The average price of a home in Canada climbed to $504,458 in June 2017, a 0.4% increase over the previous year.
-While average prices vary across provinces, the general trend for prices has been up.
-New home buyers will require a fairly hefty sum of money in down payment if they are planning on getting a traditional or conventional mortgage.
+The average home price in Canada climbed to $816,720 in February 2022, a 20% increase over the previous year.
+While average prices vary across provinces, the general price trend has been up.

 - How much home can I afford?

 - How soon do I need/want to buy a home?

 - What type of mortgage do I want to obtain – conventional or high ratio?

 - How much do I need for a down payment?

 - How much do I already have saved for a down payment?

 - What are my potential closing costs (1.5% – 4% of the purchase price)?

 Related: How To Buy a Home in Canada.